JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 - use memo
 - use callback
+- useref
 - why use callback and use memo is the same.
-- the only way to stop a re-render of a component that is not needed to re-render in a tree is usememo and use callback , explain why.
+- the only way to stop a re-render of a component that is not needed to re-render in a tree is usememo and use callback, explain why is almost the same.

 # questions to be answer

 - What is the differences built-time vs request time in the rendering process.?
 - What is the cycle of life of a React component?
+  R/:Mounting, re-render, unmount.
 - Explain the reconcilation process?
 - What is the diffting and patching on React?